- Open or unobstructed space; an exposed location.

 Open is a noun, verb and adjective.
 But above all, open is an attitude.
 Where sharing and transparency are the default; deeply embedded in our actions, where open becomes automatic and part of who we are, not just a handy vowel to complete the acronym.
 By adopting an open attitude, we enable wonderful things to happen in our networked world.

-Open is a noun, verb, adjective…and an attitude by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Open is a noun, verb, adjective…and an attitude by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.